 - Develop a regular sleep schedule where your child wakes up and goes to sleep around the same time every day, and has the same night-time routine every evening.

 - It’s easier to relax, fall asleep, and sleep through the night when you follow a routine.
-Routine allows us to form positive associations with our bedtime routine.
+Routine allows us

 - Young children – between ages 2 to 5 – need a daytime nap of 30 minutes to 2 hours every day.